Burlo Garofolo Pediatric Institute

-The institute is also member of the Consortium for Biomedicine which is located in the AREA Science Park of Trieste, gathers major international and national biotechnology research centers and offers sophisticated facilities for Biomedical Research, such as molecular imaging and production of nanovectors.
+The institute is also a member of the Consortium for Biomedicine which is located in the AREA Science Park of Trieste, gathers major international and national biotechnology research centers and offers sophisticated facilities for Biomedical Research, such as molecular imaging and production of nanovectors.

 History

 The Burlo Garofolo was established in 1856 to ensure medical care to poor children.
 In 1968 the institute was designated by the Ministry of Health as IRCCS.
 Since the late '70, the institute has promoted at both national and international level innovative policies.

 International relationships

 The institute has a wide network of international collaborating institutions with activities including: research and development, training programs, exchange of research fellows.